Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: Robust Formulations

 where $\|\cdot\|_2$ is the spectral norm, and $\bar r = \mathcal{A}(\bar X) - b$ for optimal solution $\bar X$ that achieves $v_\rho(\tau)$.
 For smooth non-convex $\rho$, e.g.~\eqref{StudentForm}, we still use~\eqref{DerivForm} in iteration~\eqref{valueNewton}.

-Just as in the standard least squares case, we use the factorization formulation to avoid SVDs.
+As with standard least squares, we use the factorization formulation to avoid SVDs.
 Note that Theorem~\ref{thm:genFact} and Corollary~\ref{cor:genLasso} hold for any choice of penalty $\rho$.
 When evaluating the value function $v_\rho(\tau)$, we actually solve

-For any smooth penalty $\rho$, including~\eqref{StudentForm}, this problem can be solved using the projected gradient method.
+For any smooth penalty $\rho$, including~\eqref{StudentForm}, \black{a stationary point for this problem can be found using the projected gradient method.}